-1. Filipino Management Banking and Finance

-Team Engineering / Manufacturing
+1. Filipino Management Team Banking and Finance Engineering / Manufacturing Law Mining Japanese Management Team / Counterparts Accounting and Finance Chemical Manufacturing Law Audit

-• Law

-Mining

-2. Japanese Accounting and Finance

-Management Team / Chemical Manufacturing

-Counterparts • Law

-Audit

-Ratio of basic salary and remuneration of women to men
+405-2 Ratio of basic salary and remuneration of women to men

 The ratio is 1:1 for male and female.
-The company's salary structure and salary administration scheme is applicable to all regardless of employee category, gender and age.
+The company's salary structure and salary administration scheme are applicable to all regardless of employee category, gender and age.